hlashbrooke/WordPress-Plugin-Template/README.md

 1. **Plugin name** - this must be the full name of your plugin, with correct capitalisation and spacing.
 2. **Destination folder** - this will be the folder where your new plugin will be created - typically this will be your `wp-content/plugins` folder.
 You can provide a path that is relative to the script, or an absolute path - either will work.
+3. **Include Grunt support (y/n)** - if you enter 'y' here then the Grunt files will be included in the new plugin folder.
-3. **Initialise new git repo (y/n)** - if you enter 'y' here then a git repo will be initialised in the new plugin folder.
+4. **Initialise new git repo (y/n)** - if you enter 'y' here then a git repo will be initialised in the new plugin folder.

 ### API functions